aditus/aditus-wiki/README.md

 Retailers that is leveraging Aditus to better target users in a cost efficient and targeted manner while having a unique opportunity to target the crypto affluent.
 They will be creating smart invitations to serve a range of purpose to market and sell their products.

 #### Aditus:
-We are positioned as the platform maintainer to keep the Aditus Ecosystem functional.
+We are positioned as the platform maintainer to keep the Aditus ecosystem functional.
 At the current point in time, features of the Aditus platform, requires to a certain extent, a final arbiter to provide users and merchants the indicated service.
 As the ethereum protocols evolve, we aim to decentralise modules of the system to encourage a “fee / market” economy within the Aditus ecosystem.

 #### Liquidity providers:
-TBC
+To cater for convertability to merchants and users in terms of payment method, we require a significant amount of liquidity to reduce the spread and price volatility when commercial transactions happen.
+Therefore we will be partnering with multiple liquidity providers ( centralised / decentralised ) to maintain a stable exchange rate.

 ---